bbauska/JS-Basics-Unlock/README.md

     feature for managing variable lifecycle and avoiding unintentional interference between different parts of a program.

-#### 2.3.4 Examples and Common Pitfalls
+<h3 id="ch2-3-4">2.3.4 Examples and Common Pitfalls</h3>

-&#45; Hoisting: var declarations are hoisted to the top of their scope, which can lead to surprising behavior if not understood properly.
+<p>&#45; Hoisting: var declarations are hoisted to the top of their scope,
+which can lead to surprising behavior if not understood properly.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 25.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">